Cabot, Vermont: History

+The town of Cabot was granted in 1780, and settlement began on the Plain, also known as Fortification Hill or Johnson’s Plain when the military were encamped there.
+The first settler, Benjamin Webster, arrived in 1783, followed by Lieut.
+Jonathan Heath, Nathaniel Webster, and Lieut.
+Thomas Lyford, with their families.
 The town was named by settler Lyman Hitchcock after his wife, Sophia Cabot (no relation to Venetian explorers John and Sebastian Cabot).
 Lyman Hitchcock became in 1788 the first town clerk of Cabot.